aka: Time Storm

 Live Action TV

 - Parodied in the (as mentioned above) "wibbly-wobbly, timey-wimey" Doctor Who universe.
-In a short made for Children in Need (which Word of God says is canon), the Doctor accidentally somehow merges his TARDIS with the TARDIS of his fifth incarnation.
+In the Trope Namer, a short made for Children in Need (which Word of God says is canon), the Doctor accidentally somehow merges his TARDIS with the TARDIS of his fifth incarnation.
 Hilarity ensues at first as a starstruck Ten (and a real-life admiring David Tennant, who was thrilled to be on the same set with his own childhood favorite Doctor) and a bewildered Five have to stop their inadvertent meeting from ripping a hole in space-time the exact size of Belgium.

 - In a less humorous example, Rose causes a Time Crash in Father's Day when she saves her father from dying at a predetermined time.
 Flying Killer Time Monkeys come out and eat everyone on Earth.

 - Series 5 could almost be considered a deconstruction — the "total event collapse" at the end destroys all of time, including before the event that caused it (i.e. the TARDIS exploding), cracking but not destroying all of space and time (and having other effects as well).
 This, on top of giving us the season's Arc Symbol, also alerts the rest of the universe to the disaster and prompts them to form an alliance to stop it, tracing the cracks to the TARDIS and assuming it's the Doctor that will have caused it.
 When the collapse finally happens, the Doctor doesn't particularly care about why (and it wasn't finally explained until The Time of the Doctor, about three and a half years later), he just wants to stop it from ever having happened.
 The results, by the way, are devastating — Earth is one of only two celestial bodies (the other being the moon) that has ever been in the sky, and by 1996 what little is left of the universe is starting to fall apart (the cracks are reappearing, people are vanishing from history, and history itself has begun to collapse.
 In fact, the universe is so mangled that they can't repair it — their only option is to completely reboot it, which involves, among other things, erasing the Doctor from history.
 Quite a literal example, then.
+It's eventually revealed the whole thing was an elaborate and thorough assassination attempt that almost worked.

 - Also, in a sort of meta sense, the wibblyness of any event to do with the collapse is roughly proportional to how closely related the two are (from River's perspective, the next time she met the Doctor was in the Byzantium, in the cracked universe, which was erased from time; directly after the incident, River's diary is blank, despite the fact that her existence hinges on his, so he can't possibly have been erased; Amy wakes up the morning after the reset, 14 years in the future, and this is never explained).
 The most likely explanation seems to be that the collapse was so total that it broke time travel logic.